jayeshchoudhari/jayeshchoudhari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Jayesh Choudhari, currently a Postdoctoral Research Assistant at University of Warwick, honoured to be working under the guidance of [Prof. Sayan Bhattacharya](https://www.dcs.warwick.ac.uk/~u1671158/).
+I am Jayesh Choudhari, currently a Postdoctoral Research Assistant at University of Warwick, honoured to be working under the guidance of [Dr. Sayan Bhattacharya](https://www.dcs.warwick.ac.uk/~u1671158/).

 Before joining as a postdoc, I was a Ph.D. student in the [Computer Science Department](http://cs.iitgn.ac.in/) at [IIT Gandhinagar](http://www.iitgn.ac.in/) since December 2014.
 I was privileged to be advised by [Prof. Anirban Dasgupta](https://sites.google.com/site/anirbandasgupta/) and co-advised by [Dr. Indrajit Bhattacharya](https://sites.google.com/site/indrajitb/).
 As a part of my thesis I worked on developing Models and Algorithms for Information Diffusion in Social Networks.
 I also worked closely with [Dr. Srikanta Bedathur](http://www.cse.iitd.ac.in/~srikanta/).
 Currently I am working on problems related to Dynamic algorithms, Coresets, Fault-Tolerant algorithms, Sublinear time algorithms and some problems in NLP.
 I was also a TCS Research Scholar from Jan.
 2015 till Dec.
 2018.